Founder and President

 Executive Vice President

-Al Hamlin is the Executive Vice President for Hamlin & Burton.
-Mr. Hamlin received his Bachelor of Science degree in Education from the University of Central Florida.
-After an eleven year career in education, Mr. Hamlin began working with Hamlin & Burton in 2003 developing a department to administer Class Action Settlements.
-Mr. Hamlin is involved in the oversight of operations and oversees the customization of Hamlin & Burton’s proprietary claim management software, CHaRT®.
+Al Hamlin received his Bachelor of Science degree in Education from the University of Central Florida.
+After an eleven year career in education, he began working with Hamlin & Burton in 2003 developing a department to administer Class Action Settlements.
+Mr. Hamlin’s responsibilities include the oversight of operations and the development of Hamlin & Burton’s proprietary claim management software, CHaRT®.

 Vice President, Operations